 risk of social

 isolation and

 encouraging

 intergenerational

 mixing.
 The

 affordable

 catering offer will

 support this.
 For

 people using the

 bingo hall, the

 communal areas

 will have new

 activities and it is

 recommended

 their needs are

 included in this

 programme.

-lean ant are Companyation area

-Impact on Conservation area The
+Impact on Conservation area

+· The

 Conservation

 Officer is

 satisfied that the

 proposed

 development in

 conservation and

 Concern with scale and design heritage terms is

-Concern with scale and design acceptable
+Someon man design acceptable

-3.3.3.4

 Officers consider

 the design of the

 development is

 considered to be

 a high quality design.
-The building heights, and the scale and massing of the development overall, would contribute to optimising the development of the site and would not appear out of keeping with the surrounding area Impact on neighbours in terms of privacy overlooking/overshadowing and overbearing The proposal is not considered to result in an unacceptable impact on local amenity - covered in the report Nearby residential properties would not be materially affected by the proposal in terms of loss of privacy/overlooki
+The building heights, and the scale and massing of the development overall, would contribute to optimising the development of the site and would not appear out of keeping with the surrounding area The proposal is Impact on neighbours in terms of privacy overlooking/overshadowing not considered to and overbearing result in an unacceptable impact on local amenity covered in the report Nearby residential properties would not be materially affected by the proposal in terms of loss of privacy/overlooki

-Dressure on position and convention in a consensation

 Pressure on parking and congestion ng- covered in

-the report
+1 Toosare on parking and congestion the report

+and report

 The Council's

 Transportation

 team are

 satisfied that the

 scheme is car

 free that restricts

 future residents

 of the

 development

-Increased pollution- noise and dust during construction from applying for

-g a no street
+Increased pollution- noise and dust during construction from applying for a no street

 parking permit

+parking permit

 Any dust and

 noise relating to

 demolition and

 construction

 works would be

 temporary

 nuisances that

 are typically

 controlled by

-non- planning
+non- planning legislation.

-legislation.

 Nevertheless, the

 demolition and

 construction

 methodology for

 the development

 would be

-TOGIG DO

-Safety and anti social behaviour concerns controlled by the

-imposition of a
+Safety and anti social behaviour concerns controlled by the imposition of a condition

-condition

 The proposed

 development

 enhances

 security through

 the design and

 layout of the

 building and

 public realm.
 The

-Secure by

-Design Officer
+Secure by Design Officer

 does not object

 to the proposed

 development

 subject to

 standard

 conditions

 requiring details

 of and

 compliance with

 the principles

 and practices of

 the Secured by

 More playspace facilities for younger children is required Design Award

-in the property of the propert Scheme
+Scheme

 The proposed

 development

 provides more

 than the required

-man me required